Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Memories of Self-Care & Literature

-A one-person passion project, Memories of Self-Care & Literature (SCL for short) is a submod for MAS looking to provide a good chunk of quality writing to all areas of the game!

-While it doesn't introduce any new mini-games or new gameplay mechanics, MAS provides new content for all existing parts of the game where writing can be added- from songs, new questions, and moods but also a wide range of light-hearted and interesting topics.
+A one-person passion project, Memories of Self-Care & Literature (SCL for short) provides new content for all existing parts of the game where writing can be added- from songs, new questions, and moods but also a wide range of light-hearted and interesting topics.

 This mod currently includes over 22 new topics in total to discuss, 2 songs, 9 window reacts, 6 new intros, 7 farewells, and 5 new moods to talk about in the 'I feel' menu for those tricky times in life.

-To encourage the dynamics of a blossoming and changing relationship, MAS's content unlocks steadily as you increase Monika's affection.
+To encourage the dynamics of a blossoming and changing relationship, SCL's content unlocks steadily as you increase Monika's affection.

 And as the two of you progress through your relationship, you can unlock topics with Monika with random elements that change every time you view them!